thebigbangflash/TheAlgoFaucet/Whitepaper.md

 ## Project Description
 https://thealgofaucet.com has always been a "community first" project.
 When the old faucet was taken offline in October 2021 by /u/CrabbyLandscape (he's still legendary for running the first faucet and a huge inspiration), I spent a weekend to learn everything I could about Algorand to replace it.
-I'm hosting an Algorand node and sending all transaction from it.
+I'm hosting an Algorand node and sending all transactions from it.

-I am offering hosting of the website and my technical knowledge for free, the community is providing the funds to pay for transactions
+I am offering hosting of the website and my technical knowledge for free.
+The community is providing the funds to pay for transactions

 As an incentive, when they donate to the faucet, they will receive the ASA : Algorand Faucet Drops - AFD - 393495312

 ## Mission
 The goal is to provide a free service to the Algorand community using Algorand's philosophy of "doing the right thing for the sake of doing the right thing".
-The same philosophy behind the fact why there are no incentive for running a participation node.
+The same philosophy underlying the lack of incentive for running a participation node.
 By helping the community, I'm helping myself since I'm a part of the Algorand community.

 I started by offering the small faucet drops in November 2021 with the goal of automatically and daily compounding accounts for the rewards available on the blockchain.
 I've sent more than 200 000 drops since then!